1. Define your mesh specification

 Step 2: Set global parameters for your mesh

-Coarsest Resolution (km) - The resolution you would like to set for the parts of the map outside of the user-defined regions.
-For regional/local short-range forecasts, the coarse resolution can be large, minimising computational cost.
+Coarsest Resolution (km) - The resolution you would like to set for the parts of the map outside of the to-be-defined refinement regions.
+For decent forecasts, a resolution of about 60 km is usually needed.
+The default 128 km resolution is a compromise for the Free Subscription level.
 (Default: 128 km.
 Maximum: 480 km)

 Max Resolution Gradient (km/km) - This is the largest rate of change in resolution with respect to distance.
 It acts as a limit for resolution transitions, ensuring that there are no abrupt changes of mesh spacing.
 The default value 0.0833 = 1/12 km/km means that a maximum 1 km-resolution change is allowed for every 12 km.

-Your region of interest could be a single city, a county or a province, or you may have hierarchical regions of interest.
+Your region of interest could be a single city, a county, a province, or areas of terrains; or you may have hierarchical regions of interest.